 Discretionary spending occurs through the appropriations process in Congress, as opposed to mandatory spending.
-Making up about 29% of overall spending, it still has a sizable balance sheet — the latest budget agreement passed in fall 2013 put it at a little over $1 trillion.
+Making up about 1/3 of overall spending, it still has a sizable balance sheet — the latest CBO report put it over $1 trillion annually.

 The regular appropriations process is complex and politically tricky.
 The process ideally will begin in the early months of the year with the President’s budget request and end as Congress passes the 12 appropriations bills by October.